EJEHardenberg/chat-tutorial/readme.md

 broken into three parts.

 - [Part One]: Introduction, Architecture, Internal C Function
-- [Part Two]: Using qdecoder, creating the Web facing API (not released yet)
+- [Part Two]: Using qdecoder, creating the Web facing API
 - Part Three: Creating the Web Interface to the Chat Server (not released yet)

 Also, I will be tagging the ending commits of each tutorial so it is easy to